 5. Homemade Glass Cleaner

-Mix half a cup of white vinegar, 2 teaspoons of liquid Castile soap, and 2 cups of distilled warm water into a spray bottle.
+Mix half a cup of white vinegar, 2 teaspoons of Castile liquid soap and 2 cups of distilled warm water into a spray bottle.
 You can add a few drops of tea tree and lemon essential oil to the mixture to make it a bit more effective.
 Blend well by giving it a good shake and spray onto your windows.
 Use newspaper to clean it, leaving it streak-free.

 6. Homemade Tub Scrub

-Castile Soap for The Body
+For The Body

 7. Homemade Face Wash